 KFF/theGrio Survey of Black Voters

-The KFF/theGrio Survey of Black Voters was conducted August 24-September 5, 2022, online and by telephone among a nationally representative sample of 1,000 U.S. adults who identify as Black or African American and are registered to vote.
+The KFF/theGrio Survey of Black Voters was conducted August 24-September 5, 2022, online and by telephone among a nationally representative sample of 1,000 U.S. adults in English who identify as Black or African American and are registered to vote.
 The sample includes 800 Black adults registered to vote reached online through the SSRS Opinion Panel.
 An additional 100 respondents were reached online through the Ipsos KnowledgePanel.
 To reach Black voters who do not use the Internet, another 100 interviews were conducted by calling back respondents who previously participated in an SSRS Omnibus poll and identified as Black and said they did not use the Internet.
 Sampling, data collection, weighting, and tabulation were managed by SSRS in close collaboration with KFF researchers.
 Teams from KFF and theGrio worked together to develop the questionnaire and analyze the data, and KFF financed the survey.
 Each organization is solely responsible for its content.

 The SSRS Opinion Panel is a nationally representative probability-based panel where panel members are recruited randomly in one of two ways: (a) through invitations mailed to respondents randomly sampled from an Address-Based Sample (ABS) provided by Marketing Systems Groups (MSG) through the U.S. Postal Service’s Computerized Delivery Sequence (CDS); (b) from a dual-frame random digit dial (RDD) sample provided by MSG.
 The SSRS Omnibus survey is a nationally representative bilingual telephone survey designed to meet standards of quality associated with custom research studies.
 Sample for the SSRS Omnibus was obtained through Marketing System Groups (MSG).
 The Ipsos KnowledgePanel is a nationally representative probability-based panel where members are recruited randomly using ABS based on a stratified sample from the CDS.
 For the online panel components, invitations were first sent by email to panel members who previously identified as Black or African American, followed by up to three reminder emails.
 Respondents in the phone samples received a $10 incentive.